hhhhhhanne/csye6225-spring2019/README.md

 ## Deploy Instructions
 MySQL port is default 3306.

-Server: server side as RESTful architectural style.As a default, it is listening at http://localhost:8081/
+Server: server side as RESTful architectural style.
+As a default, it is listening at http://localhost:8081/

 ## Running Tests